sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

 ## 3.4.
 Debuggability & RMA
 CLI Extensions and Additions

-show platform inventory - shows the DPUs on the switch
+show platform inventory - shows the DPUs on the switch <span style="color:red; margin-left: 20%;">Executed on the switch</span>

 ```
 root@sonic:~#show platform inventory